ZidrunasDabulevicius/prieglaudele/README.md

 # prieglaudele

 The example application is an animal shelter site called "Gyvūnų prieglauda".
-The project consist of database file, codefile and additional files (for ex. frondend code files, image file, etc.)
+The project consist of database file, code file and additional files (for ex. frondend code files, image file, etc.)

 # IDE